 Final Thoughts

-Family dining in United States gets smoother once you discover dependable spots.
-The family seating system may feel odd at first, but it tends to make meals with children more comfortable.
+Family dining in Netherlands gets easier once you discover dependable spots.
+The family section system may feel unusual at first, but it often makes meals with kids more comfortable.